rtpike/SetSolver/README.md

 ## Details

 SetSolver uses OpenCV and the phones camera to to identify sets and outlines the cards cards green.
-Tap on the screen to freze the image.
+Tap on the screen to freeze the image.
 Tap again to resume real-time camera capture.

 ### Debug features ###